 THE SOLUTION: Don't shrink my stomach.
 Enlarge my food.
 That is, eat more food as grown, food that's rich in fiber, bulk and water, so it's more calorically dilute while it makes me feel full.

 It's the food!
 It's been the food all along.
 (Dr. Michael Klaper)

 Only one way of eating has ever been proven to reverse heart disease in the majority of patients: a diet centered around whole plant foods.
 If that’s all a whole-food, plant-based diet could do — reverse America's number-one killer — shouldn’t that be the default diet until proven otherwise?
 (Dr. Michael Greger)

-Regarding self-motivation and will power: I make the time to do the things I really want to do.
+Regarding self-motivation and willpower: I make the time to do the things I really want to do.

-I've made a choice every time I put something into my body.
+I make a choice every time I put something into my body.

 I am at my best when I eat like a peasant and keep things simple.
 Variety may be "nice" occasionally, but it isn't necessary.
 Humans often eat "the same old things" anyway.
-So there's nothing wrong with eating my same go-to foods day after day, meal after meal, especially when I really like those foods and they like me back.
+So there's nothing wrong with eating the same go-to foods day after day, meal after meal, especially when I really like those foods and they like me back.

 7 HABITS of SUCCESSFUL LOSERS (Chef AJ & Company)